The energy substance that stores the most energy in the body is

 - The energy substance that stores the most energy in the body is

-- Which battery stores more energy
+- Which side of the energy storage station stores energy

 - Stores 100 times more energy than water